nmokey/klein-bottle/docs/index.markdown

 - industrial belts (to wear evenly on "both" sides)
 - trihexaflexagons
 - dual-track roller coasters
-- world map projection, so that there are no east-west boundaries
+- a world map projection, where there are no east-west boundaries
-- The Möbius resistor, a strip of conductive material covering the single side of a dielectric Möbius strip, in a way that cancels its own self-inductance.
+- the Möbius resistor, a strip of conductive material covering the single side of a dielectric Möbius strip, in a way that cancels its own self-inductance.
 - analyzing Bach's 5th Canon

 {% include linkedHeading.html heading="why" text="what's the point?" level=1 %}

 ![love](/assets/images/love.png){:width="80%"}

 There are certain topics that are so intrinsically fascinating that you can’t rest until you find out more.
-The only way I can describe it is the sort of feeling that you get when you learn for the first time that a Mobius strip - or in my case, a Klein bottle - is nonorientable, essentially meaning that it has only one side (a pretty high level explanation).
+The only way I can describe it is the sort of feeling that you get when you learn for the first time that a Möbius strip - or in my case, a Klein bottle - is nonorientable, essentially meaning that it has only one side (a pretty high level explanation).
 You sort of think to yourself well, that doesn’t sound right.
 You look at one and start tracing a path through the air with your finger, slowly realizing *holy cow, this thing actually does only have one side… how? why?*

 I think that this sense of awe is universal and everyone has their own topics that elicit that feeling.
 For me, Klein bottles and the whole concept of non-orientability have been a source of continuous fascination. so I’m excited for the opportunity to share why I think it’s interesting.
 Nonorientable surfaces in particular are relatively far from applied math, and so my why for choosing to explore them in further depth does not lie in any sort of external use but rather that intrinsic curiosity.

 *This explanation for why I care about Klein bottles was copy-pasted verbatim from my project proposal.*

 I also want to thank Cliff Stoll for getting me interested in topology with his infectious fascination with Klein bottles, and Randall Munroe for giving me the sense of humor to enjoy math and science.
-If non-orientable manifolds are interesting to you, I highly recommend checking out Dr. Stoll's videos with Numberphile, and if you like
+If non-orientable manifolds are interesting to you, I highly recommend checking out [Dr. Stoll's videos](https://www.youtube.com/watch?v=AAsICMPwGPY){:target="_blank"}{:rel="noopener noreferrer"} with Numberphile, and if you love science and life in general you should check out [xkcd](https://xkcd.com/){:target="_blank"}{:rel="noopener noreferrer"}!

 {% include linkedHeading.html heading="references" text="references" level=1 %}
 Abraham Goetz (1970) *Introduction to Differential Geometry*, page 28, Addison Wesley